 As fewer people carry cash, the need for businesses to accept card payments in a variety of ways is growing by leaps and bounds.
-Even industries that were once reluctant to process credit cards are beginning to see the demand growing to reach virtually every sector.
+Even industries that were once reluctant about credit card processing are beginning to see the demand growing to reach virtually every sector.

 Government agencies abound in the U.S. and they, too, are beginning to see a genuine need for the ability to accept credit cards, checks, and various other methods of payment (including touchless payment options powered by near field communication, like Apple, Samsung, and Android Pay services).
-Government agencies that deal with numerous individual transactions often need to accept credit card payments, including:
+Government agencies that deal with numerous individual transactions often need for credit card processing, including:

 Retail businesses undoubtedly face the greatest demand for versatility in payment processing.
 Your businesses see the widest variety of customers and you need to be able to take care of them efficiently and effectively, regardless of which payment methods they prefer.
-Businesses that cater to younger audiences, especially, need access to the latest technology from their credit card processor for payments at the register, online, and on-the-go.
+Businesses that cater to younger audiences need access to the latest technology from their credit card payment processor to accept payments at the register, online, and on-the-go.

 Nearly every industry has some form of retail—many of them operating at lightning fast speeds.
 You need credit card processing equipment that can keep up with your needs to serve your customers as well as your customer’s demand for fast service.

 Grocery stores and supermarkets have somewhat unique needs to consider when it comes to payment processing.
-Since many grocery stores accept EBT cards, you must be able to process them accurately and keep outstanding records of EBT transactions.
+Since many grocery stores process EBT payments, you must be able to process them accurately and keep outstanding records of transactions from EBT processing.
 Of course, this is in addition to the usual payment processing needs of retail environments that include credit cards, debit cards, gift cards, and checks.